Evidence Level

 Frequently asked questions about BioCell Collagen®

-BioCell Collagen® is studied for supports joint comfort and mobility, promotes cartilage matrix support, aids recovery from exercise-induced stress.
+BioCell Collagen is researched primarily for Joint Health, Hair, Skin & Nails, and Muscle & Recovery.
 Daily intake helps maintain comfortable joint movement and may reduce sensations of stiffness and discomfort during normal daily activity, supporting an active lifestyle as the joints age.

-Reported potential side effects may include: Generally well tolerated; mild digestive upset such as bloating or fullness has been reported.
+For most healthy adults, BioCell Collagen is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated; mild digestive upset such as bloating or fullness has been reported.
 Headache or mild dizziness occasionally reported in early supplementation.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+BioCell Collagen is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Warfarin and anticoagulants: limited data; monitor INR when combining with high-dose collagen supplements.
+Possible interactions include: Warfarin and anticoagulants: limited data; monitor INR when combining with high-dose collagen supplements.
 NSAIDs: no known pharmacokinetic interaction, but combined use changes pain-symptom assessment.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(4 citations)